russhughes/st7789_mpy/README.md

 cp ../../../st7789_mpy/fonts/vector/scripts.py modules
 ```

-Build the MicroPython firmware with the driver and frozen .py files in the modules directory.
-If you did not add any .py files to the modules directory you can leave out the FROZEN_MANIFEST and FROZEN_MPY_DIR settings.
+Build the MicroPython firmware with the driver and frozen .py files in the
+modules directory.
+If you did not add any .py files to the modules directory,
+you can leave out the FROZEN_MANIFEST and FROZEN_MPY_DIR settings.

 ```bash
 make USER_C_MODULES=../../../../st7789_mpy/st7789/micropython.cmake FROZEN_MANIFEST="" FROZEN_MPY_DIR=$UPYDIR/modules
 ```

 Erase and flash the firmware to your device.
-Set PORT= to the ESP32's usb serial port.
-I could not get the usb serial port to work under the Windows Subsystem (WSL2) for Linux.
-If you have the same issue you can copy the firmware.bin file and use the Windows esptool.py to flash your device.
+Set PORT= to the ESP32's usb
+serial port.
+I could not get the USB serial port to work under the Windows
+Subsystem (WSL2) for Linux.
+If you have the same issue, you can copy the
+firmware.bin file and use the Windows esptool.py to flash your device.

 ```bash
 make USER_C_MODULES=../../../../st7789_mpy/st7789/micropython.cmake PORT=/dev/ttyUSB0 erase
 make USER_C_MODULES=../../../../st7789_mpy/st7789/micropython.cmake PORT=/dev/ttyUSB0 deploy
 ```

 The firmware.bin file will be in the build-GENERIC directory.
-To flash using the python esptool.py utility.
-Use pip3 to install the esptool if it's not already installed.
+To flash using
+the python esptool.py utility.
+Use pip3 to install the esptool if it's not
+already installed.

 ```bash
 pip3 install esptool
 ```

-Set PORT= to the ESP32's usb serial port
+Set PORT= to the ESP32's USB serial port

 ```bash
 esptool.py --port COM3 erase_flash